Muatasim-Aswad/books-api/README.md

 # Books REST API

-A Spring Boot REST API demonstration for managing books and authors.
+A Spring Boot REST API demonstration for managing & accessing books and authors data.
 This project showcases modern Java backend development practices with a focus on clean architecture, best practices, and including different features.

 > [!NOTE]